stoermelder/vcvrack-packone/docs/Goto.md

 ![GOTO intro](./Goto-intro.png)

-Every jump point of GOTO is bound to a specific module in your patch.
+Every jump point of GOTO is bound to a specific module or selection of modules in your patch.
 The binding procedure is activated by long-pressing one of the buttons (lit in red) and selecting any module by mouse afterwards.
+Alternatively a selection can be set by context menu option of the jump-point buttons.
-Already used jump points are lit in yellow and can be cleared by another long-press on the button.
-The current zoom level of the view-port is also saved and will be recalled when a jump point is activated.
+Already used jump-points are lit in yellow and can be cleared by another long-press on the button.
+The current zoom level of the view-port is also saved and will be recalled when a jump-point is activated.

 ![GOTO jump](./Goto-jump.gif)

 There are some settings on the context menu available:

-* **Jump position**: This option causes the bound module to be centered on the screen or moved to the top left of the screen.
 * **Smooth transition**: By default the view-port jumps directly to the bound module.
 Activating this option moves the view-port smoothly to the new position.
 Be aware that this utilizes more graphical processing ressources of your system.
 * **Ignore zoom level**: By default GOTO recalls the zoom level at binding time.
 Activating this option leaves the current zoom level untouched.
+* **Jump position**: This option causes the bound module to be centered on the screen or moved to the top left of the screen.

 ## _INPUT_-port